puddlejumper26/xiangs/README.md

 <h1 align="center"> Xiangs Website </h1>

+# I will build a new website, lastest in Oct.
+2020

 This is the record of building a website by myself.

 I owned a website year ago, but it was written in JS, now I would like to re-write it through new tools.
 Main reason behind, is because I don't know how to un-bind with name-cheap..